andrewthebare/myHomepage/README.md

 # Andrew's Homepage
-My personal homepage that will be hosted on github prolly.
+My personal homepage built with React that will be hosted on github prolly.

-!
-UNDER CONSTRUCTION
+# UNDER CONSTRUCTION